Festivals & events in LA: The month-by-month calendar

 Ready to celebrate?
 We have you covered with a calendar of Los Angeles' best festivals & events—of every type and for every season.

-Courtesy South Pasadena Tournament of Roses
+Photograph: Courtesy South Pasadena Tournament of Roses

 There's never a shortage of things to do in Los Angeles, where there are major festivals and events somewhere in the city every week.
 Here, a month-by-month guide featuring the highlights.
 See Events & festivals for a full calendar of events.